csolink/csolink-model/docs/index.md

     * [related condition](related_condition.md)
     * [repaired by](repaired_by.md) - holds between a error or observable feature and a therapeutic process or control actor that is used to repair the condition
        * [approved for repairing by](approved_for_repairing_by.md) - TBD
-    * [service association](service_association.md) - Co-occurrence of a certain variantcomponentservice marker and the observability of interest in the same individuals at above-chance level
-       * [componentservice associated with condition](componentservice_associated_with_condition.md) - holds between a componentservice and a error or observable feature that the componentservice or its variantcomponentservice may influence, contribute to, or correlate with
-       * [condition associated with componentservice](condition_associated_with_componentservice.md) - holds between a componentservice and a error or observable feature that may be influenced, contribute to, or be correlated with the componentservice or its incorrect correct/servicetypes
     * [similar to](similar_to.md) - holds between an entity and some other entity with similar features.
        * [homologous to](homologous_to.md) - holds between two computational entities that have common evolutionary service
           * [orthologous to](orthologous_to.md) - a homology relationship between entities (typically componentservices) that diverged after a speciation event.